apertium/lexd/Usage.md

 # Adjective
 ```

-Placing the `?` quantifier between a lexicon name and the segment number will that lexicon as a whole optional in that pattern:
+Placing the `?` quantifier between a lexicon name and the segment number will
+make that lexicon as a whole optional in that pattern:

 ```
 PATTERNS